Apple: Toward General Active Perception via Reinforcement Learning: Environment Details

-In each Circle-Square episode, the agent receives a 28$\times$28 grayscale image containing either a circle or a square.
+In each CircleSquare episode, the agent receives a 28$\times$28 grayscale image containing either a circle or a square.
 It can only observe a 5$\times$5 pixel region (glimpse), with the initial location randomized.
 A color gradient in the background helps guide exploration, but the agent has no access to the object’s position.
-See \cref{fig:circle_square} and \cref{fig:circle_square_example} for illustration of the Circle-Square task.
+See \cref{fig:circle_square} and \cref{fig:circle_square_example} for an illustration of the CircleSquare task.

 Actions $a_t \in [-1, 1]^2$ are mapped to pixel motion as $a_t \cdot 5.6\,\text{px}$ (20\% of the image width), allowing smooth movement across the image.
 We use bilinear interpolation to compute the glimpse values even at non-integer positions.
 The agent’s prediction $y_t \in \mathbb{R}^2$ is interpreted as logits for circle vs. square: